M-O-S-E-S/opensim/README.md

 Please see BUILDING.md if you downloaded a source distribution and need to build OpenSim before running it.

+# MOSES physx Additions

+This fork of Opensim has Physx physics integrated as an optional physics engine.
+Several libraries must be compiled by hand, including the NVIDIA PhysX engine.

+More information is available at https://redmine.militarymetaverse.org/projects/opensim-physx/wiki

+Git repositories for atlas and the physx-wrapper are available at https://github.com/M-O-S-E-S

 # Running OpenSim on Windows

 You will need .NET 4.0 installed to run OpenSimulator.